vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    Sets the VRAM limit cache pressure works against, mirroring setMaxCacheSize for the host pool.
-Values of zero or less leave the limit unchanged.
+Values of zero or less leave the limit unchanged, and positive values are raised to a 256 MB floor: the allocator commits whole 128 MB blocks, so any limit below one block is over-limit from the first GPU frame on and the session spends its life in permanent cache pressure.
 Returns the limit in effect.
-The default is two thirds of the live driver budget at device creation, the rest being headroom for filter working sets and for the system; on a unified memory device it is clamped further, since that VRAM and the host's memory are the same RAM.
+The default is two thirds of the live driver budget at device creation, the rest being headroom for filter working sets and for the system, and never below the same floor, which matters when another process already holds most of the card at startup; on a unified memory device it is clamped further, since that VRAM and the host's memory are the same RAM.

 ----------